The Small Business Owner’s Guide to Stripe Fees: What You Need to Know

 To find out if you qualify, it’s best to contact Stripe’s phone support to discuss your situation.

 It is never simple to say definitively which solution is best for small businesses, as everyone has different needs.
-So let’s instead compare some fees.
+Both PayPal and Stripe have variable fees depending on the payment method and transaction volume, so let’s compare some fees to see how they stack up against each other.

 PayPal charges the same as Stripe for online payments: 2.9% plus 30 cents.
 Their additional service fees include: